harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ![png]({{site.baseurl}}/pics/hardcodemain.png)

-Sometimes develophers uses critical information as hard-coded.
-In these example hardcoded part in apk files.
+Sometimes developers use critical information as hard-coded.
+In this example hardcoded part in apk files.
 To get apk  from our phone we use adb pull.
-Then we use bytecodeviewer to open it.
+Then we use bytecode viewer to open it.
 When we goto  related class HardcodeActivity we see blow result.
 Vendor secret leaked.

 ![png]({{site.baseurl}}/pics/hardcode.png)

 adb pull apk
-bytecodeviever
+bytecodeviewer
 vendorsecretkey